 Media Center 6/6/2024 4:00:00 PM Greg Johnson

-Checking from behind, contact to head in ice hockey
+Checking from behind, contact to the head in ice Hockey

 Game officials will have more options in assessing penalties